 Magrolimab has been granted the Fast Track designation by the FDA for the treatment of relapsed or refractory diffuse large B-cell lymphoma (DLBCL) and follicular lymphoma (FL).
 It has also been given the Orphan Drug designation by the FDA and the European Medicines Agency for the treatment of AML.
 More recently in September 2020, the FDA granted Breakthrough Therapy Designation for the treatment of newly diagnosed myelodysplastic syndrome.

-Gilead is continuing to explore the role of magrolimab and is currently enrolling patients in the following clinical trials:
+Gilead is continuing to explore the role of magrolimab in the following Phase 3 registration-enabling clinical trials:

-- ENHANCE: A Randomized, Double-blind, Multicenter Study Comparing Magrolimab in Combination With Azacitidine Versus Azacitidine Plus Placebo in Treatment-naïve Patients With Higher Risk Myelodysplastic Syndrome (NCT04313881)
+- Study Comparing Magrolimab in Combination With Azacitidine Versus Azacitidine Plus Placebo in Treatment-naïve Patients With Higher Risk Myelodysplastic Syndrome (ENHANCE) (NCT04313881) - enrollment completed